 The urinary tracts and the male reproductive system are well controlled by automatic and somatic nervous systems and endocrine systems.
 The students will learn these modulating systems, destruction of which will lead to various urologic symptoms and diseases.
 And the students will also learn the etiology, diagnosis and treatment of urologic malignant diseases.
-Minimallyinvasive surgery for urological disorders has been one of the most important topics in this field.
+Minimally-invasive surgery for urological disorders has been one of the most important topics in this field.

+Lecture: Every Monday 7:00-8:00

+Special Lecture: As needed (Usually twice a year)

+Seminar: Every Saturday 7:00-10:30

-Lecture : Every Monday 7:00-8:00 Special Lecture: As needed (Usually 3 times a year) Seminar: Every Saturday 7:00-10:30 Clinical Conference: Every Thursday 17:00-18:00 Case Conference: Every Thursday 7:00-9:00
+Special Seminar: As needed (Usually once a year) Clinical Conference: Every Thursday 17:00-18:00 Case Conference: Every Thursday 7:00-9:00

 Medical professionals specializing in the field of urology are called urologists and are trained to diagnose, treat, and manage patients with urological disorders.
-Particularly, our graduate students will learn RoboSurgeon gasless single-port surgery, which is one of the minimally-invasive surgeries and has been developed in our department.
+Particularly, our graduate students will learn gasless single-port robosurgeon surgery, which is one of the minimally-invasive surgeries and has been developed in our department.
 The students will also learn urologic radiology, be promoted the ability of logical thinking, and will also have a lot of chances to improve their English presentation skills by preparing papers for international journals and meetings.
 Case conference is held in English.

-Urologic Radiology Conference: Third Thursday 18:00-19:00 Study Presentation: As needed (in the international and domestic meetings, usually 4 times a year) Ward round: Every Thursday 17:00-18:00 Attendance of Surgery: As needed Preoperative Case Conference: Every Thursday 7:00-9:00
+Urologic Radiology Conference: Third Thursday 18:00-19:00

+Study Presentation: As needed (in the international and domestic meetings, usually 4 times a year)

+Ward round: Every Thursday 17:00-18:00

+Attendance of Surgery: As needed

+Preoperative Case Conference: Every Thursday 7:00-9:00

-Following studies have been extensively carried out in our laboratory with various biological and molecular biological techniques: 1) Overcoming therapeutic resistance to chemo- and/or radiotherapy against urological malignancies using novel molecular targeted agents
+Following studies have been extensively carried out in our laboratory with various biological and molecular biological techniques:

-2) Investigation on functional roles of mitochondrial molecular chaperone TRAP1 in malignant cancer cells

-3) Development of radiation-sensitizing strategy to bone metastasis by modulating STAT1 expression

-4) Investigation on the underlying mechanisms of diffusion-weighted MRI signals of urological malignancies
+- 1) Overcoming therapeutic resistance to chemo- and/or radiotherapy against urological malignancies using novel molecular targeted agents - 2) Investigation on functional roles of mitochondrial molecular chaperone TRAP1 in malignant cancer cells - 3) Development of radiation-sensitizing strategy to bone metastasis by modulating STAT1 expression - 4) Investigation on the underlying mechanisms of diffusion-weighted MRI signals of urological malignancies